zenml-io/zenml/examples/caching/README.md

 # Caching and its power in machine learning
-If we organize the steps of our model training smartly, we can ensure that the data outputs and inputs along the way are cached.
-A good way to think about splitting up the steps is to use the image of [pipelines](https://blog.zenml.io/tag/pipelines/) and the steps that are executed.
-For each step, data is passed in, and (potentially) gets returned.
-We can cache the data at these entry and exit points.
-If we rerun the pipeline we will only rerun an individual step if something has changed in the implementation, otherwise we can just use the cached output value.
+A machine learning pipeline is usually made up of many steps.
+Each step takes some sort of input and usually produces some output that other steps further down the pipeline consume.
+As such, these pipelines describe the flow of data through a collection of logical operations.
+This is where caching comes into play.
+We can cache the output data of each step when we run the pipeline.
+If we rerun the pipeline we will only rerun an individual step if something has changed in the implementation of the step itself or in the upstream data.
+In case nothing has changed its safe to assume our previous output data is still valid and we can just use the cached output value.

 ## Benefits of Caching
 - **🔁 Iteration Efficiency** - When experimenting, it really pays to have a high frequency of iteration.
 You learn